Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📁 Projects

-This repository is organized by tool with each folder containing files and screenshots.
+This repository shows the freight invoice analytics process used to validate GL coding, analyze carrier spend, and monitor monthly freight trends.

 ---